michaelmusty/.dotfiles/README.markdown

 *   [X11][16] — Windowing system with network transparency for Unix

 The configurations for Bash, Mutt, tmux, and Vim are the most expansive and most likely to be of interest.
-The rest of the configurations are relatively minimal changes to defaults that annoyed me.
+The i3 configuration is mostly changed to make window switching behave like Vim windows and Tmux panes do.
+There's a fair few resources defined for rxvt-unicode.
+Otherwise,but the rest of the configuration isn't too distant from the defaults.

 Shell
 -----